Medium/opensource/ocla-1.0.md

    in question.
 The company's website is at <http://obvious.com/>.

 4. "Project" / "Projects" &mdash; Open source projects being managed by The Obvious Corporation.
-The projects may all be found at
+The Projects may all be found at
    <https://github.com/Obvious> with an overview at
    <https://github.com/Obvious/open-source>.